whisthq/STUN-server/README.md

 It will run in the background and restart automatically if it exits.
 To see if it is running, you can run `immortalctl`, which prints the running jobs.
 A proccess can be shutdown via `immortalctl -k <name>`.

-We have basic continuous integration in this project, using GitHub Actions.
+We have continuous integration in this project, using GitHub Actions.
 When a push or PR happens on master, the executable will get compiled on Ubuntu and clang-format will be run.
+It will also run unit and integration tests using Unity, including testing UDP and TCP connectivity.
+You can see those in the `/tests` folder.
 You should make sure that your commit pass the tests under the Actions tab.

 ## Styling